Pre-employment medical examination and periodic medical examinations

 Prerequisites

-The employer must be affiliated to an occupational health service or have his own internal service which will carry out the medical checks.
+The employer must be affiliated with an occupational health service, or have their own service that will perform the medical examinations.

 The main occupational health services are: